W/VE Island QSO Party Rules

 W/VE island stations work everyone.
 Non-island stations work only W/VE islands stations.

-160-10 meters, excluding 30, 17 and 12 m.
-Contacts are allowed on 6 meters if an island is already qualified.
-No repeater, Internet-sourced, MCW, or cross mode contacts allowed.
+160-6 meters, excluding WARC (30m, 17m, 12m) and 60m channels.
+No repeater, Internet-sourced, MCW, VHF/UHF simplex or cross mode contacts allowed.
 If clear, normal W/VE island frequencies as outlined in general rules for the island programs are suggested.
 Band plans of US and Canada must be followed.

 W/VE Island Fixed: